University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/github_repositories_practical/github_repositories_practical.md

 git push
 ```

-Enter your github username, and your access tokens here.

-If you saved it (credential store) you won't have to enter it again.
-Maybe you want to see how it's stored in your home directory (git config etc)
+If the repo is public (and you didnt' have to enter it when you pulled) you will have to enter your github username and password now.
+The password is the access token (not GitHub password)

 ## Issues - searching